What to Pack for a Maine Moose Hunt: The Complete Checklist

 - Wall tent camp (cots, sleeping pads, wood stove, lanterns)

-- All meals (breakfast, field lunch, dinner)
+- All meals (breakfast, field lunch, dinner, and snacks)

 - One-on-one guide service